jayveeangeles/ESPRoomba/README.md

 - A simple voltage divider can also be used to bring down the UART RX to less than 5V (ESP32 is not 5V tolerant) but a level converter is used instead.
 - IO16 and IO17 are used as UART RX and TX respectively.
 IO18 is used to pulse the BRC pin low (not fully tested if working).
 - IO16 is connected to Roomba TXD pin (through level converter) and IO17 to Roomba RXD.
-- The 5V and 3.3V pins are used as reference voltages for the high and low side of the level converter.
+- The 5V and 3.3V pins are used as reference voltages for the high and low sides of the level converter.

 ## CoAP Endpoints
 1. /sc -> for simple commands